w0006887/modules/0408/mdModule.md

 * **Q&A**: this category is special because it allows other users to answer specific questions.
 * **Show and tell**: this category can be utilized in at least two ways.
 An OER developer may use this to announce new content or significant updates to existing content.
 However, a user can also showcase how the OER content is utilized in classes or other settings.

+Discussions are a great way to contribute to an OER project by talking to the developers and other users of the OER content.
+Any user can participate.

 ## Forking

 Users who are comfortable with Markdown can use the edit (writing instrument icon) tool to change the OER content.
 Any user can fork a public GitHub repository.
 A fork creates a new branch in the repository, and there can be many revisions and even further forks along this branch.